 In the course of reading posts in the Misophonia Support Group, I come across people who are being teased and taunted over their misophonia.
-Let’s call it was it is, they’re being bullied.
+Let’s call it was it is, bullying.
 To be clear, when someone deliberately makes a sound that they know is a trigger for you, they are using verbal harassment.
 Verbal harassment is a definitive aspect of bullying.
-Although all teasing and taunting doesn’t rise to the level of bullying, it often does, or does when repeated over time.
+Teasing and taunting don’t always rise to the level of bullying, but sometimes it does when repeated over time.

-The current research suggests that misophonia is neurological in nature.
+The current research suggests that misophonia is neurological.
 It is inappropriate to blame a person for having a neurological problem.
 Most people do not blame others for having ADHD, dementia, learning disabilities, or other neurological disorders.
 But some do.
 We call those people bullies.

-If someone is bullying you because you have misophonia, I encourage you to do research on bullying to learn how to cope with it.
+If someone is bullying you because you have misophonia, I encourage you to research bullying to learn how to cope with it.
 You should not be purposely triggered.
-You deserve respect and you should be well-treated by others.
-Having a sound sensitivity is not your fault.
+You deserve respect, and you should be well-treated by others.
+Having sound sensitivity is not your fault.